EasyJet set to profit as holidaymakers cut down on takeaways and clothes

-easyJet set to profit as travellers cut down on takeaways and new clothes to pay for trips
+EasyJet set to profit as travellers cut down on takeaways and new clothes to pay for trips

 Britain’s biggest budget airline will open Birmingham base as carriers battle for the summer of 2024